kcsurapaneni/configuration-server/README.md

 # configuration-server
-It's a configuration server which will read the configuration data from [configuration-data](https://github.com/kcsurapaneni/configuration-data) repository
+It's a configuration server which will read the data from [configuration-data](https://github.com/kcsurapaneni/configuration-data) repository